-The GDPR will have a broad impact on your business, both online and offline.
-So be prepared, and let us help you avoid pitfalls so you can stay focused on the business.
+The GDPR has a broad impact on your business, both online and offline.
+So let us help you avoid pitfalls so you can stay focused on the business.

 Why bother about the GDPR?

 A new EU Regulation on the processing of personal data.

 Since personal data is any information relating to an identified or identifiable natural person, this Regulation covers any data processing done by a company.